 Myriarch requires no installation.
 Simply extract the contents to any directory of your liking, then study the enclosed ReadMe file for further instructions.

-You need NetBeans 8.2 and Oracle JDK 8u131 to load the included project files.
+You need IntelliJ IDEA 2017.3.4 and Oracle JDK 9.0.4 to load the included project files.
 The source package also contains a prebuilt Javadoc class reference.

 The source package contains two Myriarch projects, one for the JavaFX GUI and one for the simulation algorithms.
-This “core” project conforms to the Compact 2 profile of Java 8, and so could be used on any platform that supports a fairly minimal Java 8 installation.
+This “core” project only requires the JVM module

-The current version of Myriarch includes version 6.0.1 of my Tektosyne library.
-Tektosyne is also available as a separate download, but this is not required to run or compile Myriarch.
+The current version of Myriarch includes version 6.1.0 of my Tektosyne library which is also available as a separate download, but this is not required to run or compile Myriarch.